-Therefore, we demonstrate the impact of the COVID-19 lockdowns over Europe in 2020, by calculating the emission anomaly for the lockdown period from 2016-2020 (same period as the 2020 lockdowns, namely 15 March - 30 April) in Figure 5b.
-Emissions during the 2020 lockdowns dropped by -29 kt with respect to the same period in 2016 - 2020 showing the impact of the COVID-19 restrictions.
-Maximum decreases were seen in The Netherlands and Belgium, both countries comprising high emissions (Figure 5b) that also suffered heavily from the COVID-19 outbreak (Bendz and Aaberge, 2020) and took strict lockdown measures.
-Other areas where significant changes were calculated were Northern Italy, Switzerland and Austria, while Scandinavian countries were not affected.
+both countries with high emissions (Fig. 5b) that also suffered heavily from the COVID-19 outbreak (Anderson et al., 2020) and enforced strict lockdown measures.
+Other areas where significant changes were calculated were northern Italy, Switzerland, and Austria, while Scandinavian countries were not affected.
 This agrees well with the state of the epidemic in these countries in spring 2020.
-While North Italy was the first country outside China to suffer high mortality rates and, thus, dramatic social restrictions in spring 2020, Norway, Sweden, Denmark and Finland showed total infected cases far below 1% per capita, mostly suffering higher rates later in 2020 (Gordon et al., 2021).
+While Italy (specifically the northern region) was the first country outside China to suffer high mortality rates and, thus, dramatic social restrictions in spring 2020, Norway, Sweden, Denmark, and Finland showed total infected cases far below 1 % per capita, mostly suffering higher rates later in 2020 (Gordon et al., 2021).

 As mentioned previously, ammonia emissions increase in spring (March) and late-summer in Europe (Van Damme et al., 2022; Paulot et al., 2014).
-Therefore, calculating the difference in the calculated emissions during the lockdown from the period before or after is practically meaningless and cannot show the lockdown impact since agricultural activity was slightly affected in 2020.
-For this reason we quantify the delay in the evolution of the 2020 emissions by calculating emission differences in the lockdowns from the period before (Lock - Prelock) for the lockdown year 2020 and emission differences (Lock - Prelock) for the reference years (2016 - 2019).
-Then, we plot their spatial differences in Figure 5c.
-Accordingly, we do the same calculation for differences in the rebound period (the period after the restrictions were relaxed) from the lockdown period (Rebound - Lock) in 2020 and compare them with Rebound - Lock for the reference years 2016 - 2019 (Figure 5d).
-We observe a clear delay in the evolution of ammonia emissions in 2020 of -77 kt (Figure 5c), while only Scandinavian countries show positive changes.
-Hot-spots of negative evolution were seen in central Europe, mainly in the triptych of Northern Italy, Switzerland and Austria, for the reasons discussed in the previous paragraph.
-In Poland, social measures affected the daily lives of citizens significantly (Szczepańska and Pietrzyka, 2021) and might be the reason for the decreased evolution of ammonia emissions (Figure 5c).
-After the measures were relaxed, the evolution of the emissions rebounded slightly with respect to the reference period (2016 - 2019) as shown in Figure 5d.
-The changes in ammonia during the rebound period were concentrated in countries that were affected most severely from the lockdown restrictions, namely Northern Italy, Switzerland, Austria and Poland.
+Therefore, calculating the difference in the emissions during the lockdown vs. the period before or after is practically meaningless and cannot show the lockdown's impact since agricultural activity was only slightly affected in 2020.
+For this reason, we quantify the delay in the evolution of the 2020 emissions by calculating emission differences in the lockdowns vs. the period before (lock-prelock) for the lockdown year 2020 and emission differences (lock-prelock) for the reference years (2016-2019).
+Then, we plot their spatial differences in Fig. 5c.
+Accordingly, we do the same calculation for differences in the rebound period (the period after the restrictions were relaxed) vs. the lockdown period (rebound-lock) in 2020 and compare them to the same period for the reference years 2016-2019 (Fig. 5d).
+We observe a clear delay in the evolution of ammonia emissions of -77 kt in 2020 (Fig. 5c), while only Scandinavian countries show positive changes.
+Hotspots of negative evolution were seen in central Europe, mainly in the trio of northern Italy, Switzerland, and Austria, for the reasons discussed in the previous paragraph.
+In Poland, social measures affected the daily lives of citizens significantly (Szczepańska and Pietrzyka, 2021) and might be the reason for the decreased evolution of ammonia emissions (Fig. 5c).
+After the measures were relaxed, the evolution of the emissions rebounded slightly with respect to the reference period (2016-2019), as shown in Fig. 5d.
+The changes in ammonia during the rebound period were concentrated in countries that were affected most severely by the lockdown restrictions, namely northern Italy, Switzerland, Austria, and Poland.
 The same has been reported elsewhere for several other pollutant emissions (Davis et al., 2022; Jackson et al., 2022).